 If no EU harmonised classification and labelling exists and the substance was not registered under REACH, information derived from classification and labelling (C&L) notifications to ECHA under CLP Regulation is displayed under this section.
 These notifications can be provided by manufacturers, importers and downstream users.
 ECHA maintains the C&L Inventory, but does not review or verify the accuracy of the information.

 For readability purposes, only the pictograms, signal words and hazard statements referred in more than 5% of the notifications under CLP are displayed.

 Danger!
-According to the harmonised classification and labelling (ATP05) approved by the European Union, this substance causes damage to organs through prolonged or repeated exposure, is very toxic to aquatic life, is very toxic to aquatic life with long lasting effects, is harmful if swallowed, causes serious eye damage, is suspected of causing cancer and may cause an allergic skin reaction.
+According to the harmonised classification and labelling (ATP09) approved by the European Union, this substance is fatal if inhaled, causes damage to organs through prolonged or repeated exposure, is very toxic to aquatic life, is very toxic to aquatic life with long lasting effects, is harmful if swallowed, causes serious eye damage, is suspected of causing cancer and may cause an allergic skin reaction.

 The ‘Properties of concern’ section shows ECHA-assigned graphical indicators for certain substance properties that are regarded as critical for human health and/or the environment based on the information provided to the Agency.
 The following properties have been highlighted as critical:

-The substance properties displayed in this section are derived from harmonised classification and labelling (CLH) and/or REACH registered dossier information.
-In case the substance classification is not harmonised and the substance is not registered the properties are derived from classifications provided in CLP notifications (with the exception of PBT properties, which are only derived from REACH registered dossiers).
+The substance properties displayed in this section (with the exception of PBT properties) are derived from harmonised classification and labelling (CLH) and/or REACH registered dossier information.
+In case the substance classification is not harmonised and the substance is not registered the properties are derived from classifications provided in CLP notifications.
+PBT properties are derived from REACH registered dossiers.

 The InfoCard summarises the non-confidential data of a substance held in the databases of the European Chemicals Agency (ECHA).
 InfoCards are generated automatically based on the data available at the time of generation.